venkataraokadari/conversational-agent-application-starter-kit/README.md

     }
     ```

-  5. If it is not already installed on your system, install [Node.js](http://nodejs.org/).
-Installing Node.js will also install the `npm` command.

-  6. Install any dependencies that the application requires:
+  3. Install any dependencies that a local version of your application requires:

     ```sh
     $ npm install
     ```

-  7. Start the application by running:
+  4. Start the application by running:

     ```sh
     $ gulp
     ```
-  8. Open [http://localhost:5000](http://localhost:5000) to see the running application.
+  5. Open [http://localhost:5000](http://localhost:5000) to see the running application.

 ## Application Starter Kit